 Sports Betting In Massachusetts FAQs

 Right now, none.
 Daily fantasy sports and online horse race wagering are the only two legal forms of gambling or gambling adjacent activities.
-However, recent discussions on legal sports betting indicate that the industry could launch sometime over the next year or so, once legalization occurs.
+However, recent discussions on legal sports betting indicate that the industry could launch sometime in 2022 once legalization occurs.

 Not yet, and it’s unclear whether the future sports wagering industry in Massachusetts will allow college betting at all.
 There is a chance that it will allow collegiate wagering for out-of-state teams or games and ban wagering for any games that include in-state teams.
 This is supposed to protect players and universities from potential exploitation, such as insider betting.

-The current proposed tax rate for future online sports betting is 15%.
+Proposed tax rates range between 12.5% to 25%.
 But this tax rate is open to debate and nothing has been finalized at the time of this writing.

 Not at this time.
-But this operator has its headquarters in Boston, Massachusetts, so it’s highly likely that it will seek licensure at the earliest opportunity.
-DraftKings does currently offer daily fantasy sports.
+This operator has its headquarters in Boston, Massachusetts, so it’s highly likely that it will seek licensure at the earliest opportunity.
+DraftKings does currently offer daily fantasy sports in the state.

 FanDuel also offers daily fantasy sports.
 But like DraftKings, it doesn’t yet offer sports wagering.
 Since it is so large and has a presence in other states, it’s likely to launch in Boston shortly after the legalization of sports betting.